Thrilled? You should, as there is a lot to explore.

 The building itself and its gardens are the absolute highlights here to visit!

-In total, this is half-day trip, and should take you around 4 hours in total.
+In total, this is a half-day trip and should take you around 4 hours in total.

 My best tip: Book your skip the line ticket before and get an audio guide!

-Personally, I am big fan of exploring these type of huge areas on my own pace.
+Personally, I am a big fan of exploring these types of huge areas at my own pace.